HeydarliAtabay/SolidarityPurchasingGroup/Retrospective/Sprint 3- Retrospective.md

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - We allocated more time for implementing tests.
-  - Remediation effort on new code decreased considerably since we had the chance to learn from SonarCloud how to write better code.
-  - We created an appropriate task for the Technical debt remediation and the result was much better in terms of remediation efforts needed on new code.
+  -We have cured more the design of our application and made all the pages responsive -We have added to the read.me file api calls explanations -We have fixed all the past and new issues and the stories left from previous sprint

-Which ones you were not able to achieve?
+- Which ones you were not able to achieve?
 Why?
   - We achieved all of the goals set in the previous retrospective.